abumq/easyloggingpp/README.md

 #include "easylogging++.h"
 ```

-When ever you are writing code you may call any of four macros for logging
+When ever you are writing code you may call any of five macros for logging
  * DEBUG(...)
  * INFO(...)
  * WARN(...)